Anthony7346/-Employee-Attendance-Record-System-/README.md

 # Employee Attendance Record System

 The Employee Attendance Record System is a simple project developed using PHP, HTML5, CSS, and JavaScript (jQuery/Ajax).
-This project can be a great starting point if you are developing an HRIS or a Payroll System.
-The project provides an insight into how a Biometrics System works and utilizes the Bootstrap framework for design.
+This project was developed as part of my practicum to demonstrate my skills in web development.

 ## About the Project